- Companies are changing the way they onboard new employees due to the population working remotely.

 This is where you put the new hire in a group with other new hires and have them complete the tasks together.

-This is where you work with the unique hire one-on-one to help them achieve the tasks.
+This is where you are working remotely with the unique hire one-on-one to help them achieve the tasks.

 Remote onboarding best practices

 Now that we’ve gone over the types of remote onboarding programs let’s talk about some best practices you can use to ensure your program is successful.

 A great onboarding process starts with a plan.
 But, first, you need to consider what your new employees want to know and understand and set some expectations for them.

 When you have a remote team, keeping everyone on the same page can be challenging.
 That’s why you must create a structure for your onboarding process and stick to it as much as possible.

 Additionally, you can make the onboarding process simpler and faster by using a no code platform like ZORP, which can help you build an onboarding form according to your specific needs.
 It hardly takes a few minutes to go live with ZORP so you’re in good hands.